 Blue Water Tracks

-It is important that as competitors we repay that effort in making sure when we participate in a race that we add all the details that make the BlueWater Tracker a world class tracking system.
+It is important that as competitors we repay that effort by making sure when we participate in a race that we add all the details that make the BlueWater Tracker a world-class tracking system.

 So how do you do your bit

-If you have some computer skills follow the procedure set out below If not see, please seek the assistance of one of your crew members to assist you.
+If you have some computer skills follow the procedure set out below If not, please seek the assistance of one of your crew members to assist you.

 Tracker Profile Setup Guide